Attracting pollinators to the garden

 As I’ve mentioned before, I’m all about attracting pollinators to my garden.
 No matter what it takes, I want those guys here!

-As I was walking through my garden a little while ago, I noticed there are a couple of plants that are absolute hubs of activity when it comes to pollinators.
+As I was walking through my garden a little while ago, I noticed something.
+There are a couple of plants that are absolute hubs of activity when it comes to pollinators.
 One is a Campanula cultivar (‘Pritchard’s Variety’) and the other is Helianthus ‘Lemon Queen’ (see photo at top), commonly known as perennial sunflower.
 Take a look at this short video showing the activity around the Campanula:

 Annuals: